Earmarks are back and 3 Iowa lawmakers want more than $51M for projects

 Rather than the “earmarks” term often associated with unjustified pork barrel spending, current members prefer to call their requests “community project funding.”
 Whatever they’re called, earmarks are back in the Democratic-controlled Congress — and despite long-standing concerns about their abuses, many Republicans have joined in seeking funding for projects in their states and districts.

-“I came to D.C. to be a taxpayer advocate.
-I am against wasteful spending and believe we need to cut excessive spending,” Iowa 1st District Republican Rep. Ashley Hinson said.
+Iowa 1st District Republican Rep. Ashley Hinson said, “I came to D.C. to be a taxpayer advocate.
+I am against wasteful spending and believe we need to cut excessive spending.”
 Since taking office in January, she voted against Democratic spending bills that she said “blatantly disrespected taxpayers.”

 “But I also was elected to fight for Iowa,” she said, explaining that Speaker Nancy Pelosi and the Democratic majority were going to revive earmarks with or without Republicans.
 “I would rather this money go to Iowa than to California.
 I want to bring taxpayer dollars back to Iowa to be reinvested at home.”